CLSherrod/clsherrod.github.io/_posts/2008-11-18-expect-miracles-joe-vitale-book.md

 ---
-title: I'm in Joe Vitale's new book
+title: "My Story Featured in Joe Vitale’s New Book Expect Miracles — Learn How to Attract Miracles Into Your Life"
 date: 2008-11-18
 published: true
 categories:
 - News
 tags:
 - books
-permalink: "/im-in-joe-vitales-new-book/"
+permalink: "/expect-miracles/"
 ---
 I'm in a new book again.
-Joe Vitale came out with a new book today called [Expect Miracles](http://www.amazon.com/Expect-Miracles-Joe-Vitale/dp/1897404069/ref=sr_1_3?ie=UTF8&amp;s=books&amp;qid=1226944584&amp;sr=1-3).
+Joe Vitale came out with a new book called [Expect Miracles](https://amzn.to/4dtThZE).
 I have a story inside the book.

 If you're looking for a book that can show you how to attract miracles in your life check out Joe's book.